deanmalmgren/flo/README.md

-4. To be more thorough, there is an automated suite of functional tests to make sure any patches you have made haven't disturbed the behavior of this package in any substantitive way.
+4. To be more thorough, there is an automated suite of functional tests to make sure any patches you have made haven't disturbed the behavior of this package in any substantiative way.

    ```bash
    ./examples/run_functional_tests.sh